rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • An appeal fee of $25

-• Transcript of the trial which costs $10 per recording
+• Transcript of the trial, which costs $10 per recording

 • Certified copy of the appeal notice submitted to the police department where the ticket was issued